Dakshinde130/Dakshinde130/README.md

 ---

-### SkillSwap — *The Student Knowledge Exchange*
+### 🔄 SkillSwap — *The Student Knowledge Exchange*

 > **"You know something I don't.
 I know something you don't.
 Let's trade."**

 <table>
 <tr>
 <td width="35%" align="center">

 <img src="https://media1.tenor.com/m/49O8PMTCaCwAAAAd/crypto-cryptolink.gif" width="200" alt="SkillSwap"/>

 </td>
 <td width="65%">

-SkillSwap is a **peer-to-peer learning platform** built on a simple but powerful idea: college students are massively underutilized as teachers.
+A **peer-to-peer learning platform** built on a simple but powerful idea: college students are massively underutilized as teachers.
 Post a skill you can teach, browse skills you want to learn, and connect — no money, no tutors, just students helping students.

 **The vision:**

 - Skill barter — teach one, learn one
 - Built for and by students
 - Fast Streamlit interface, clean Pandas backend